nab138/CrossCode/README.md

 ## Credits

+- [idevice](https://github.com/jkcoxson/idevice) is used to communicate with iOS devices.
 - [xtool](https://xtool.sh) has been used as a reference for the implementation of the darwin SDK generation.
 - [Sideloader](https://github.com/Dadoum/Sideloader) has been heavily used as a reference for the implementation of the Apple Developer APIs and sideloading process.